FakeManiGH/lightbox-overlay-react/README.md

 ## Overview

 - **Build for React:** LBOreact works on React 18.
 It has not been tested with older versions.
-If you're not using react in your project, for non-React projects, use [LBOgeneral](https://github.com/FakeManiGH/lightbox-overlay-general).
+If you're not using react in your project, for non-React projects, use[LBOgeneral](https://github.com/FakeManiGH/lightbox-overlay-general).
+    - **Usability:** React, Vite, TypeScript.
 - **Styled Components:** LBOreact uses styled-components v6.1.11.
 Its included as peerDependency and is installed.
 - **Responsive:** LBO works on all display sizes from desktop to mobile devices.
 - **Functionality:** Images browsed inside LBO can be downloaded if downloading for image is allocated.
 LBO has build in fullscreen mode to browse images in fullscreen.